Tim Bickerstaff: Sportsline with Geoff Sinclair

-With his passion for sport and a prodigious memory for sports trivia he pioneered talkback on Sportsline with Geoff Sinclair on Radio I. The show attracted more than a third of the listening audience at its peak, and was arguably one of the most successful sports shows in New Zealand radio history.
+With his passion for sports and a prodigious memory for sports trivia, he pioneered talkback on Sportsline with Geoff Sinclair on Radio I. The show attracted more than a third of the listening audience at its peak, and was arguably one of the most successful sports shows in New Zealand radio history.
 Phil Gifford said Tim Bickerstaff didn't just blaze a trail in sports talk on radio in New Zealand as much as "dynamite the landscape, and change it forever."

 New Zealand radio listeners had heard nothing like it.
 Said Radio Broadcasters Association Chief Executive Bill Francis:

-"The combination of Sinclair and Tim Bickerstaff on Radio 'I's' Sportsline, was a must listen in the 1970s – full of cheek, outrageous behaviour and a constant questioning of players, and most of all the way sport was administered.
-Gone were the days of radio sport's hosts acting as cheer–leaders".
+"The combination of Sinclair and Tim Bickerstaff on Radio 'I's' Sportsline, was a must-listen in the 1970s – full of cheek, outrageous behaviour and constant questioning of players, and most of all, the way sport was administered.
+Gone were the days of radio sports hosts acting as cheerleaders".

 He earned notoriety for the on-air Punch a Pom a Day campaign he initiated when All Black Keith Murdoch was controversially sent home from a British tour in 1972.
-The campaign, which included bumper stickers and jokes at the expense of the British, resulted in assaults on those who were British, or even perceived as British, his Mercedes Benz being vandalised with a crow bar and a car dealer who sponsored his show having 40 tyres slashed in his yard.
+The campaign, which included bumper stickers and jokes at the expense of the British, resulted in assaults on those who were British, or even perceived as British, his Mercedes Benz being vandalised with a crowbar and a car dealer who sponsored his show having 40 tyres slashed in his yard.

 The Bickerstaff -Sinclair match-up, said New Zealand Herald sports writer Chris Rattue, formed the finest radio double act New Zealand has produced.
 Their show was compulsory listening in his schooldays in the 1970s, as they made a wonderful chalk-and-cheese team, full of humour and irreverence.

-He suggested it was a golden period for radio, as private companies changed the air waves thanks to deregulation.
-Sinclair was supposed to be the bad cop and Bickerstaff the good when they first went to air, but the roles were reversed at Bickerstaff's instigation."There has never been a pairing to match the warm, working-class Sinclair and controversial stirrer Bickerstaff.
+He suggested it was a golden period for radio, as private companies changed the airwaves, thanks to deregulation.
+Sinclair was supposed to be the bad cop and Bickerstaff the good when they first went to air, but the roles were reversed at Bickerstaff's instigation.

+"There has never been a pairing to match the warm, working-class Sinclair and controversial stirrer Bickerstaff.
 Their notables included introducing the Mad Butcher, Peter Leitch, to the city.
 Sinclair and Bickerstaff not only understood what made Auckland sport tick, they helped make it tick."